pedrodiniz01/rideshare-app-2024/README.md

 # Notification System
 - I created kafka consumers that read from the desired topics and "notify" using SystemOutPrintLn the received messages.
-- Additionally when there's a match between a driver and rider, the consumer reads the message and saves it on database.
+- Additionally when there's a match between a driver and rider, the consumer reads from topic "**ride-request-acceptance-topic**" and saves it on database.

 # Find Driver Near Me - Matching Algorithm
 I used a very simple algorithm to measure the distance between driver and rider request, named Manhattan Distance Calculation algorithm.